 - Timing Your Buying Seems Important

 Actually, the important thing is not so much when you buy, but that you buy and continue to buy.
 We did a study that compared an investor who was able to invest all his IRA money at the market low every year with another investor who simply did his investing at the end of every month.
 There was less than a 1% difference in their annual returns over a 30-year period.
-Being consistent in your dollar commitment is much more important than your timing.
+When it comes to smart investing, being consistent in your dollar commitment is much more important than your timing.

 - Selling Under Fire Seems Prudent